VirgilSecurity/virgil-sdk-x/Docs/quickstart.md

 - Close Xcode project (if it is still opened).
 For any further development purposes you should use Xcode *.xcworkspace* file created for you by CocoaPods.

 At this point you should be able to use VirgilSDK pod in your code.
 If you encountered any issues with CocoaPods installations try to find more information at [cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).

+> The following code snippets use parts of the IP Messaging example apps for Objective-C and Swift.
+Some components and calls are not the parts of the VirgilSDK.
+You can find links to the example apps in [See also](#see-also) section of this guide.

 ## Swift note